EatZeBaby/dbsql-workshop/user.md

 In this portion of the lab, we will focus on the **User POV** which is the perspective of users who work with data to build dashboards, run queries, and gain insights using Databricks SQL.

-We’ll be using a sample dataset containing airline and airport information to complete the exercises.
+We’ll be using the taxi datasets from yesterday  to complete the exercises.

 Here’s what we’ll cover in the User POV: